pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

     -   We can define a recursive relation:

         $$T(n) = 4 \times T(\frac{n}{2}) + O(n)$$
--   Gauss observation reowkred the above expression so as to make use of only 3 of the "n over two" multiplications.
+-   Gauss observation reowkred the above exession so as to make use of only 3 of the "n over two" multiplications.
 -   At the $(log_2 n$)^{2n}$ level, we get down to size-1.
-    -   At each level we have $3^k$ subproblems, each of them of size $\frac{n}{2^k}$
+    -   At each level we have $3^k$ suboblems, each of them of size $\frac{n}{2^k}$
-    -   At each level you have a linear cost for combining the subproblems.
+    -   At each level you have a linear cost for combining the suboblems.
     -   At depth *k*,

         $$3^k \times O(\frac{n}{2^k}) = (\frac{3}{2})^k \times O(n)$$